johnnywycliffe/OUC/docs/software.md

 There is also a reset function.

 ### FastLED
+See Patterns document for LED implementation.

+## Settings
+Some settings:
+- Reverse direction of LED bar (For incorrect instals
+- Set new LED bad chip (WS2812, etc)
+- Set LED bar length
+- Bluetooth on/of
+- Bluetooth password (if possible)
+- Blackout mode

 ## Bluetooth
-Bluettoth integration can be done with no additional hardware, but will require a bunch of work on the software end, including a companion app for Android and iPhone.
+Bluetooth integration can be done with no additional hardware, but will require a bunch of work on the software end, including a companion app for Android and iPhone.

 Bluetooth works similarly to serial communication (read: it works identically from the ESP's perspective), but the messages have to be parsed on either end and displayed to the user in a sane manner.
-This is handled by the App for must bluetooth controllers on the market.
+This is handled by the App for most bluetooth controllers on the market.

+A standard for setting the LEDs needs to be made.